davep/davep.github.com/content/posts/2015/2015-07-01-odd-ipod-update.md

 ![When is 8.4 not 8.4, iTunes?](/attachments/2015/07/01/via-itunes-update.webp#centre)

 The following morning iTunes kept insisting that it needed to do the update so, even though the iPod was obviously up to date, I let it do it anyway.
 After it'd gone through the update process again it still insisted that the iPod was running 8.3 rather than 8.4.
-Until, that is, I unplgged it and plugged it back in again.
+Until, that is, I unplugged it and plugged it back in again.

 ![When is 8.4 not 8.4, iTunes?](/attachments/2015/07/01/so-which-is-it.webp#centre)